 And if you’re with people who love taking pictures of others sleeping, you can also use it as a privacy screen and hide from everyone else.
 This one is packable so it won’t take up very much in your car.

 You may or may not want to store your clothes and personal items in a traditional suitcase.
-Duffel Bags and travel backpacks hold as much as a suitcase but can be squished into smaller places in the car.
+Duffel Bags and travel backpacks hold as much as a suitcase but can easily be squished into smaller corners in the car.

 If you’re planning on taking a 2-4 day road trip, chances are all your needs will fit in a duffel bag.
-(I recently fit all my needs for a 7-day trip to Kauai in a sports duffel; I was truly impressed with myself).
+I love my North Face Base Camp Duffel–it’s my newly upgraded road trip (and carry-on) bag!

 If you need help compressing all your belongings, bring some packing cubes with you.
-Packing cubes can be used to organize and compress clothes so you can fit more in your luggage.
-Simply grab the cubes you need from the car and be on your way.
-This eliminates the need to transport and lug around your entire travel bag.
+Packing cubes can be used to organize and compress clothes so you can fit more in your luggage!

 CLOTHING AND SHOES